 Below are the interview questions I asked:

-Q. You being so young at the time how did you manage to get the capital up to open your company?
+- You being so young at the time, how did you manage to get the capital up to open your company?

-- I started to do odd jobs around, like cutting grass and collecting scrap metals and beginning to a start to a long and very beneficial career.
+- I started to do odd jobs around, like cutting grass and collecting scrap metals, and beginning a long and very beneficial career.

 - God no!
 I love what I do.
 We purchase something from somebody that they would typically let sit in their driveway and let it rust and leak its fluids into the ground or street.
 Something at the end of its life and recycle it into new beneficial materials.

-Q. Where do you see Houston Junk Car in twenty (20) years from now?
+- Where do you see Houston Junk Car twenty (20) years from now?